 Kayaking is a great way to enjoy the numerous lake and river systems across the United States.
-One of the only things better than kayaking (at least in my opinion) is fishing from your kayak!
-Some people love the challenging white water rapids, while outdoor anglers like me see the kayak as another amazing way to find top-notch fishing spots.
+One of the only things better than kayaking (at least in my opinion, anyways) is fishing from your kayak!
+Hey some people love the challenging white water rapids while outdoor anglers like me see the kayak as another amazing way to find top notch fishing spots.

-Fish finders are now specifically designed – or at the very least – to perform well in kayaks.
-This particular kayak fish-finding model does not help you shelpsf.
-There are fish in some of those hard-to-reach fishing spots, but it can also be used for other things.
-Kayakers who aren’t interested in fishing but want to know things like water temperature and depth can also use fish finders to gather that information.
+There are now fish finders that were specifically designed – or at the very least – perform really well in kayaks.
+These particular kayak fish finding models not only help you see if there are fish in some of those hard to reach fishing spots, but they can also be used for other things.
+Kayakers that aren’t interested in fishing, but want to know things like water temperature and water depth, can also use fish finders to gather that information.

-The best kayak fish finder will help you find fish and provide you with all the relevant data you need to fish any body of water more effectively.
-This article should help you decide what type of kayak fish finder you want to purchase and what to look for before making that purchase.
+At the end of the day, the best kayak fish finder will help you find fish and provide you with all the relevant data you need to fish any body of water more effectively.
+This article should help you decide on what type of kayak fish finder you will want to purchase, and what to look for before making that purchase.

 Picking the Best Portable Kayak Fish Finders

-Ease of use will be a big reason to pick a portable kayak fish finder.
+Ease of use is going to be a big reason for you to pick a portable fish finder for kayaks.
 They are light weight, easy to use, and the transducer/sonar can be moved without serious hassle.
-There’s a reason many fish finders don’t work with a kayak fishing setup, but the good news is that portable models can be setup with relative ease.
-These fish finders can also provide great information for you – often more than you would expect for such an affordable price.
+There’s a reason many fish finders simply don’t work with a kayak fishing setup but the good news is that portable models can be setup with relative ease.
+These fish finders can also provide a lot of great information for you – often a lot more than you would expect for such an affordable price.

 There are a couple of different types of portable fish finders you can purchase that we are confident in recommending.
-Those fish finders will have a transducer that you cast out or throw into the water.
+All of those fish finders will have a transducer that you cast out or throw out into the water.
 Some transducers are wireless, so you want to tie them to a fishing line before casting.
-Others will be cable-connected – meaning they are attached to the screen and normally have 30 to 35 feet of cable to work with.
-Both models have pros and cons, and you’ll want to think about what will work best for you before making a purchase.
+Others will be cable connected – meaning they are attached to the screen and normally have 30 to 35 feet of cable to work with.
+There are pros and cons to both models, and you’ll want to think about what is going to work best for you before making a purchase.

-The wireless options can gather data from farther away, but controlling the sonar can be a little difficult occasionally.
-The cable-attached options can’t gather data from as far away, but they are generally easier to maneuver.
+The wireless options can gather data from farther away, but controlling the sonar can be a little difficult from time to time.
+The cable attached options can’t gather data from as faraway but generally speaking they are easier to maneuver.

-If you use a wireless or Bluetooth option attached to your phone or tablet, you will not use any data from your cell phone plan.
-You also don’t have to have an Internet connection for them to work, which is a huge plus, considering how many of the best fishing areas are in isolated areas.
+If you do use a wireless or Bluetooth option that is attached to your phone or tablet, you will not use up any data from your cell phone plan.
+You also don’t have to have an Internet connection for them to work, which is a huge plus considering how many of the best fishing areas out there are located in isolated areas.

 Tablets especially can deliver a bigger, clearer screen.
 However, battery life can be a concern.
-Also, do you want to take your smartphone or tablet on your kayak, or would you rather be holding a waterproof display screen over the water?
-If you are going to use your smartphone, buy a waterproof holder.
-Let’s try to prevent as many accidents as possible.
+Also, do you want to take your smartphone or tablet with you on your kayak, or would you rather be holding a waterproof display screen over the water?
+If you are going to use your smartphone, buy a water proof holder – let’s try to prevent as many possible accidents as possible.
 Let’s also call all of this what it is: plain good old common sense.

-Once you decide if you want a wireless connection or a cable connection, and once you decide if you want it to be connected to a standard display screen or a phone/tablet – there will be lots of great portable kayak fish finders you can choose from!
+Once you decide if you want a wireless connection or a cable connection, and once you decide on if you it to be connected to a standard display screen or a phone/tablet – there are going to be lots of great portable kayak fish finders you can choose from!

 Different Portable Fish Finder Options for Kayaks